rohit455273/assertive.base/cran-comments.md

 ## Release Summary

-This release adds translations for the error messages.
+This release fixes the behaviour of is_na and is_not_na that broke downstream packages.

 ## Test Environments